yiannnnis/HadoopExercises/README.md

 The data can be found in the personality_analysis.csv file in the main directory and the Map-Reduce Functions in each of the corresponding directories.

+Also inluded is a Java program to convert the dataset to Hadoop friendly input (App.java main directory)